-The Board held 7 meetings during fiscal 2009.
-Each of the directors except for Mr. Schneevoigt attended at least 75% of the Board meetings and the meetings of committees of which they were members in fiscal 2009.
+The Board held ten meetings during fiscal 2012.
+Each of the directors attended at least 75% of the Board meetings and the meetings of committees of which they were members in fiscal 2012.
 Directors are expected to attend each annual meeting of stockholders.
-All directors attended the 2008 Annual Meeting of Stockholders either in person or by telephone.
+All directors attended the 2011 Annual Meeting of Stockholders in person other than Baroness Denise Kingsmill and Mr. Harry You.